Ethiopia–Ireland relations

 Both countries signed a Technical Agreement 21 February 1995.

+History

+Ethiopia and Ireland established diplomatic relations in 1994 the same year both opened each other's embassies.

+High level visits

-That same year the Minister of State at the Department of Foreign Affairs with responsibility for development cooperation, Joan Burton visited Ethiopia.
+In 2005, the Minister of State at the Department of Foreign Affairs with responsibility for development cooperation, Joan Burton visited Ethiopia.
 The Minister of Foreign Affairs, Seyoum Mesfin visited Ireland, and in 2002 Prime Minister Meles Zenawi also paid Ireland a formal visit.

 Foreign aid

 Ireland disbursed US$58.94 million to Ethiopia in 2007, making it sixth in bilateral donors.
 Irish foreign aid to Ethiopia includes grants towards focuses on Vulnerability, Health, Education, HIV and AIDS and Governance, either directly via Irish Aid, through NGOs, and missionary societies.
 These grants amounted to € 32 million in 2007, and over €37 million in 2006.
 In January 2003, the Irish Minister of State at the Department of Foreign Affairs with responsibility for overseas aid, Tom Kitt, visited Ethiopia to see how his country could assist in famine relief.
 He planned to visit the Tigray Region, which was reported as being the most affected by famine at the time.